The Yorkshire Dales National Park is a region of exceptional splendor. It lies in the Central Pennines in the North of England.

 The next dale is Wensleydale, in which the Ure meanders eastwards.
 Lush meadowlands provide the food for cattle and therefore the famous Wensleydale cheese.
 The secluded sided-dales, all roughly parallel to each other, are often forgotten gems of beauty.

-Next is Nidderdale, which isn’t part of the Yorkshire Dales National Park, with the follow up of the better known Dales of Wharfedale and Airdale.
-Wharfedale is wooded in its lower reaches and lined with dramatic limestone formations and quaint villages, a feature echoed by its tributary, Littonale, for all except its sombre headwaters.
-Airedales’s Malham Cove, an aphitheatre of solid limestone, is an outstandng feature of the Dales.
-The ravine of Gordale Scar, a ‘roofess’ cave, is close by.
+Next is Nidderdale, which isn’t part of the Yorkshire Dales National Park, with the follow up of the better-known Dales of Wharfedale and Airdale.
+Wharfedale is wooded in its lower reaches and lined with dramatic limestone formations and quaint villages, a feature echoed by its tributary, Littonale, for all except its somber headwaters.
+Airedales’s Malham Cove, an amphitheater of solid limestone, is an outstanding feature of the Dales.
+The ravine of Gordale Scar, a ‘roofless’ cave, is close by.

 Recommended Guide Books of this Region:

 - Short Walks in The Yorkshire Dales, Brian Spencer, HarperCollins 2012, ISBN 978 0 00 735943 1

 - Yorkshire Dales, Guide to 30 of the best walking routes, David Leather, Harper Collins 2010, ISBN 978 0 00 735141 1